arungudelli/angularjswiki/content/en/httpclient/post.md

 }
 ```

-On form submit we will call the `saveUser` method in user service, which makes HTTP post requests and returns the observable of user data.
+On form submit we will call the `saveUser` method in user service, which makes HTTP post request and returns the observable of user data of type `any`.

+In the component ts file, we will subscribe to the data returned from the server.
 ```
 user: User;